-First, on 11 June 1998, Mozambique ratified the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention), which entered into force at 9 September 1998.
+First, on 11 June 1998, Mozambique ratified the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention), which entered into force on 9 September 1998.

-Mozambique's position as a party to the New York Convention entails two different important consequences.
+Mozambique's position as a party to the NewYork Convention entails two different important consequences.